Robert-beep773/LEDprojectFall2025/LED-Strips-Signboard-main/API_DOCUMENTATION.md

 ### Serial Communication Issues
 1. Verify correct COM port
 2. Check Arduino is connected and powered
-3. Verify baud rate is 9600
+3. Verify baud rate matches (default 9600, but configurable)
+4. Ensure server sends baud rate to Arduino (Arduino waits for it on startup)
-4. Check serial port isn't in use by another program
+5. Check serial port isn't in use by another program

 ### Command Not Working
 1. Check browser console for errors